 Our liquidity position is monitored by our Management Committee, which generally meets monthly.
 The Management Committee monitors cash, other significant working capital assets and liabilities, debt, principal investment commitments and other matters relating to liquidity requirements.
 We evaluate our liquid cash operating position on a regular basis in light of current market conditions.
-As of March 31, 2013, we had cash and cash equivalents on hand of \$34.0 million, of which \$20.9 million were held outside the U.S. We retain our cash in financial institutions with high credit ratings and/or invest in short-term investments which are expected to provide liquidity.
+As of September 30, 2013, we had cash and cash equivalents of \$30.3 million, of which \$21.5 million was held outside the U.S. We retain our cash in financial institutions with high credit ratings and/or invest in short-term investments which are expected to provide liquidity.

 We generate cash from our operating activities principally in the form of advisory fees and our investment activities in the form of proceeds from the sales and distributions of our investments.
-We use our cash primarily for recurring operating expenses and the payment of dividends and non-recurring disbursements such as the repurchase of shares of our common stock, the funding of our commitments to the merchant banking funds and leasehold improvements.
+We use our cash primarily for recurring operating expenses and the payment of dividends and non-recurring disbursements such as the repurchase of shares of our common stock and the funding of leasehold improvements for the build out of office space.
 Our recurring monthly operating disbursements principally consist of base compensation expense, occupancy, travel and entertainment, and other operating expenses.
 Our recurring quarterly and annual disbursements consist of cash bonus payments, tax payments, dividend payments, and repurchases of our common stock from our employees in conjunction with the payment of tax liabilities incurred on vesting of restricted stock units.
 These amounts vary depending upon our profitability and other factors.

 Because a portion of the compensation we pay to our employees is distributed in annual bonus awards (usually in February of each year), our net cash balance is typically at its lowest level during the first quarter of each year and generally accumulates from our operating activities throughout the remainder of the year.
-In general, we collect our accounts receivable within 60 days, except for fees generated through our private equity and real estate capital advisory engagements, which are generally paid in installments over a period of three years, and certain restructuring transactions, where collections may take longer due to court-ordered holdbacks.
-At March 31, 2013, we had long-term receivables related to private equity and real estate capital advisory engagements of \$24.0 million.
+In general, we collect our accounts receivable within 60 days, except for fees generated through our private equity and real estate capital advisory engagements, which are typically paid in installments over a period of three years, and certain restructuring transactions, where collections may take longer due to court-ordered holdbacks.
+At September 30, 2013, we had long-term receivables related to private equity and real estate capital advisory engagements of \$24.9 million.

 Our current liabilities typically consist of accounts payable, which are generally paid monthly, accrued compensation, which includes accrued cash bonuses that are generally paid in the first quarter of the following year to the large majority of our employees, and current taxes payable.
 In February 2013, cash bonuses and accrued benefits of \$15.2 million relating to 2012 compensation were paid to our employees.
-In addition, in the first quarter of 2013, we paid \$13.8 million related to income taxes owed in the United States and Australia for the year ended December 31, 2012.
+In addition, in 2013, we paid \$15.7 million related to income taxes owed in the United States and Australia for the year ended December 31, 2012 and \$11.3 million for estimated tax payments for the year ended December 31, 2013.